-Bone Hawk Tomahawk (various options)
+Bone Hawk (tomahawk with various options)

 Although the Bone Hawk was designed specifically for Special Forces soldiers, it features a vast array of potential applications due to its superior design that make it an extremely viable tool for more than just the tactical professional.
 Because the primary intended use of the Bone Hawk is that of a weapon, we made sure its design would complement modern martial arts tomahawk fighting techniques.
 These design features include but are not limited to: the finger grooves at the top of the handle facilitating a strong choke grip for close quarters engagements, the unsharpened beard curved at the proper angle for hooking and trapping movements, the extended and ribbed pry-bar pommel also to be used for trapping techniques/small joint manipulation, and the arc of the rear tanto spike that mimics the arc of a natural human swing for maximum penetration on impact.
 For more information on tomahawk combatives we recommend Tuhon Jared Wihongi’s Pekiti-Tirsia Kali method.
-He has been training Special Forces soldiers in knife fighting techniques for quite some time and occasionally opens up classes to the general public.
+He has been training our SOF in knife fighting techniques for quite some time and occasionally opens up classes to the general public.
 He can be contacted at www.jaredwihongi.com.

+The solid, one-piece, 5/16" thick, differentially flame hardened 4140 chromoly steel construction makes the Bone Hawk virtually unbreakable.
 A shaft hardness of approximately 30 Rockwell gives our tomahawks excellent handle spring and flexibility.
 This means the hawk won’t transfer energy into the hand when striking hard objects, thereby preventing hand injuries and limiting loss of your weapon.
 The contact surfaces being in the mid to high fifties on the Rockwell scale means your tomahawk wont chip or break when striking hard objects.

-The best weapon in a combat situation is the weapon that is immediately available, so we made sure the Bone Hawk is small enough for a soldier to carry on their person.
+The best weapon in a combat situation is the weapon that is immediately available, so we made sure the Bone Hawk is small enough for an operator to carry on their person.
 The kydex sheath has eyelets in which one can attach a secondary retention system of paracord and a quick release buckle, making it a "jumpable" weapons system (for missions requiring aircraft insertions).
 Aside from being tie down points and an attachment point for a secondary retention system, the host of eyelets surrounding the sheath can be used to attach nearly any aftermarket clip, hook, or loop system desired.
-I recommend using Thomas & Betts Ty-Rap high perfromance cable ties with steel inserts to affix edged weapons to your kit.
+Greg recommends using Thomas & Betts Ty-Rap high performance cable ties with steel inserts to affix edged weapons to your kit.
 We only ship hawks to civilians with secondary retention on the sheath upon request.
 This is because most civilians won’t be jumping out of planes with their tomahawk, and the primary retention on our kydex sheathes is excellent.
-The handle is wrapped with 550 paracord.
-A high quality paracord wrap provides a very sure grip and wont crack, fall off, or swell with temperature variations.
-It’s also lighter than most any other handle material and has hundreds of bushcraft and survival uses (cordage is invaluable in a survival situation).
-The Samurai perfected the art of fighting with edged weapons hundreds of years ago, and did it with weapons that had wrapped handles.
-We didn’t see the need to change that.
+The sheath and hawk are also designed so that the hawk can be used as a less-lethal form of self-defense while the sheath is still attached.
+The sheath can be quickly removed if the situation calls for lethal action.
+Leather drop-leg belt sheathes are also available for separate purchase.

-Our tomahawks can puncture hard objects like steel doors and kevlar helmets with the rear spike, while the face of the Hawk comes sharp enough to handle all precision cutting tasks.
+Our tomahawks can puncture hard objects like steel doors and kevlar helmets with the rear spike, while the face of the Hawk comes sharp enough to handle any soft tissues and all precision cutting tasks.
 They can easily shear through flesh and bone, while at the same time perform breaching or bushcraft tasks.
 If you repeatedly strike a hard object with the face of your Bone Hawk the edge will eventually roll, this is why the rear spike was designed for contact with hard objects.

 Aside from being devastating to soft tissue, the face of the Bone Hawk is of a traditional curved design that can handle most bushcraft chores with ease.
 It excels at chopping and can be used to whittle and create fine shavings in a choked up grip.
 The rear spike and the pry bar pommel both make our hawks surprisingly effective breaching tools.
 Everyone has down time, including soldiers.
-For this reason, and for maximum utility we added a bottle opener, and hex heads in the most popular standard sizes to our hawk.
+For this reason, and for maximum utility we added a bottle opener, and hex drivers in the most popular standard sizes to our hawk.